ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 You can find instructions on manual installation in Radamsa's GitLab page.

-You can also use as Radamsa as library, e.g. with [Python wrapper](https://github.com/tsundokul/pyradamsa).
-There is native support for C and Schema, and also native [port in Rust](https://github.com/microsoft/rusty-radamsa).
+You can also use Radamsa as a library, e.g. with a [Python wrapper](https://github.com/tsundokul/pyradamsa).
+There is native support for C and Schema, and also a native [port in Rust](https://github.com/microsoft/rusty-radamsa).

 ### Task 1A) Basic use of Radamsa (0.5p)